SynrgStudio/STL-Renderer/README.md

+# Why STL Renderer?

+One thing I've been using A LOT is stltopng from `Papa's Best` but the project didn't see any update past 2021 and to be honest... it was SUPER NECESARY to make an update haaha, so I've made a new app:

+`GUI to set the camera angle and zoom`
+`Directory rendering (Render all STL files from a specific directory)` `Single and Multi Drag-n-drop behaviour in the same exe`

+The idea is that you can drag-n-drop a single stl or multiple stl and it'll create the corresponding PNG renders at ULTRA FRECKING MEGA FAST SPEED with all your settings.... with `transparent background too :D`

 # STL Renderer

 STL Renderer is a high-performance application for converting STL files to PNG images.
 It is designed to be extremely fast and allow both individual and batch processing.